huymn/JS-Trivia/README.md

 This game will use the api from the web https://opentdb.com/api_config.php

 ## Design:
 Will be stored and hosted on @huymn GitHub.
 Programming language will consist of vanilla JavaScript, HTML, and CSS.
-No other libraries.
+Node and Express will only be use to start the server.
 This project is to focus on developing JavaScript skills without using libraries.

 ## Schedule:
 ### 1/12/2022